Ross65536/adc-middleware/README.md

 > **Important**: You must generate a new password and hash for the `app.synchronizePasswordHash` property variable, see below how.

 > **Important**: The middleware APIs should be under a SSL connection in order not to leak user credentials or the synchronization password.
+If it is not under SSL you need to disable SSL connections Keycloak (see below).

 > **Importatnt**: The host and port used by the middleware to access keycloak and the host and port used by the user to obtain an RPT token must be the exact same (must have the same `Host` header) otherwise the solution doesn't work.
 Check the nginx configuration to see how this was achieved.
 When deploying, if using the provided nginx config you must update the line marked as `VERY IMPORTANT`.